How to Use the Weekend to Chase Your Dreams

 While weekends aren’t necessarily thought of as work days, the reality is that if you’re chasing your dreams you’ll need all the extra time you can get.
 I have found that I tend to get big projects completed during the weekend while also successfully preparing for my upcoming week.

 Keep in mind that if you don’t necessarily have the weekend off, the same concepts apply to your day off.
-Here are 6 ways to chase your dreams during the weekend.
+Here are 6 ways to use the weekend to chase your dreams.

 1. Plan It Out

-In order to maximize your weekends, don’t be willy, dilly about your days.
+In order to maximize your time and use the weekend to chase your dreams, don’t be willy, dilly about your days.
 If you know that you need to get work done but don’t schedule out your day, you run the risk of getting nothing done.
 Instead, have a game plan so that there is no downtime during your day.

 Depending on how detailed you are, you can plan out chunks of time or you can plan hour by hour.
 Personally, I plan chunks of time so that I can set goals of how long I want to spend on a project and I estimate a time to have it finished by.